 The FHLBanks are GSEs, federally-chartered, but privately capitalized and independently managed.
 The FHLBanks together with the Office of Finance, a joint office of the FHLBanks, comprise the FHLBank System.
-All FHLBanks and the Office of Finance operate under the supervisory and regulatory framework of the FHFA.
+Each of the FHLBanks and the Office of Finance operate under the supervisory and regulatory framework of the FHFA.